Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 (2) However, when the attacker initiates an #gls("arp") poisoning attack, all packets are routed through the attacker.

 (3) This allows the attacker to perform a #gls("mitm") attack and modify the packets in real-time.
-In this scenario, the controller sends a request to the server, the attacker intercepts and alters the response, and the controller proceeds as if the modified response were legitimate.
+In this scenario, the controller sends a request to the server, the attacker intercepts and alters the response, and the controller proceeds as if the modified response was legitimate.

 #figure(
   align(center,